Ecommerce Website Security: 13 Tested Tools to Protect Your Site From Scammers

 - Consider how your company is perceived in the world.

 - Does my company have a solid reputation?

 - Are there steps we could take as an organization to minimize conflict and improve our image?

 - How is my company representing itself online?
 Is the substance or tone of our content unnecessarily aggressive or aggravating?

 To improve your site’s relative security, and reduce its online fraud risk, identify opportunities to disengage from politically divisive topics, and avoid advertising your financial success unnecessarily.

-If the outside world perceives you or your organization as a financially lucrative target, or a political adversary, these are red flags that the security of your website needs to be taken extremely seriously.
+If the outside world perceives you or your organization as a financially lucrative target, or a political adversary, these are red flags that the security of your website, product pages, and checkout needs to be taken extremely seriously.

 Payment Card Industry (PCI) Standards are the baseline standards that the credit card companies have set up in order to provide a secure internet for customers and merchants; reducing online fraud in their industry.